 7. Prepaid Gas Card Promotions

 Do you have a specific station that you like to frequent?
 You can get free gas money by taking advantage of their gas cards.

 You must watch for deals that they offer, but some retailers offer a free fill-up, money off, or even a discounted gas card during certain promotions.

 For example, in my area, Casey’s and QuikTrip are the most popular stations.
 QuikTrip has their own credit card/prepaid card option where you can get a percentage off your regular fill-ups.

 Ways to Save Money on Gas

 It’s not always possible to get free gas.
 However, that doesn’t mean you shouldn’t look for ways to save money at the pump.

 Here are a few legit ways to reduce costs:

 Drive Smarter: Speed and brake usage have a significant impact on fuel consumption.
 Avoid rapid acceleration and quick stops to conserve what’s in your tank.

 Use the correct fuel: Premium gas brings a higher cost.
 If your car says it’s required, then you need to buy premium.

 If it simply says it’s recommended, try lower grades to see how your car operates.
 The lower the grade, the less you spend.

-Use your phone: Do you want to know how to get cheap gas near me?
-There are apps to use that help you locate cheaper gas.
+Use your phone: Do you want to know how to find cheaper fuel?
+There are gas apps to use that help you locate cheaper gas.
 Find one you like and start looking for cheap gas around you.

 Drive less: This may not always be a choice for you, but if you can walk or bike for short trips you will save money.
 It’s healthier too!

 You can also buy a fuel-efficient car, but that may not always be an option.
 Using the above tips will help you save money.

 Buying gas isn’t a choice for most of us, as we all depend on our cars for our livelihood.
 Saving money at the pump keeps more money in your budget to care for other needs.